Inherited Retinal Disease (Australia)

-The Vision Loss PSP launched in May 2023 and worked with people in Australia living with an Inherited Retinal Disease, guardians and family members of those living with an Inherited Retinal Disease, and health professionals involved in caring for individuals living with an Inherited Retinal Disease.
+The Inherited Retinal Disease PSP launched in May 2023 and worked with people in Australia living with an Inherited Retinal Disease, guardians and family members of those living with an Inherited Retinal Disease, and health professionals involved in caring for individuals living with an Inherited Retinal Disease.

 The project aimed to identify the priorities for researchers who are working to better diagnose, treat and manage Inherited Retinal Diseases.